Dokuqui/Semantic-release_Force-version-plugin/README.md

 # Semantic-release Force-version Plugin
 Plugin to force your version in semantic release.
+This project is a plugin for semantic-release.
+It allows to force version of semantic-release by type in Javascript.<br>
 Specially created custom plugin for semantic release.
 Goal of plugin to help you force your version if there is need.

 Documentation: